metio/pasejo/tests/cmd/help/pasejo-store-init.md

 $ pasejo store help init
 Initialize a new store

-Usage: pasejo store init [OPTIONS] --path <PATH> --alias <ALIAS>
+Usage: pasejo store init [OPTIONS] --path <PATH> --name <NAME>

 Options:
-  -p, --path <PATH>    The path on your local system for the new store -a, --alias <ALIAS>  The alias for the new store
+  -p, --path <PATH>  The path on your local system for the new store -n, --name <NAME>  The name for the new store
   -v, --vcs <VCS>    The version control system to use [default: none] [possible values: none, git, mercurial] -d, --default      Whether the new store should be the default store -h, --help         Print help

 ```